prgrphnrtr/mUPC/UPCRoP/UPCRoP.md

 ###### Rule 227 - Language of the Statement of appeal and of the Statement of grounds of appeal

-The Statement of appeal and the Statement of grounds of appeal shall be drawn up :
+The Statement of appeal and the Statement of grounds of appeal shall be drawn up:

    (a) without prejudice to Article  50(3) of the Agreement, in the language of the proceedings before the Court of First Instance ; or